MarcChen/job-tracker/services/scraping/src/base_model/README.md

 ## Overview

-The JobOffer model system provides a clean, validated way to handle job offer data in the VIE-Tracker application.
+The JobOffer model system provides a clean, validated way to handle job offer data in the job-tracker application.
 Built with Pydantic, it ensures data consistency and provides seamless integration with Notion and other external systems.

 ## Key Features